Horicon National Wildlife Refuge

 The boardwalk across the marsh at Horicon National Wildlife Refuge

-Horicon National Wildlife Refuge is a 21,600-acre property surrounding Horicon Marsh in southeastern Wisconsin.
+Horicon National Wildlife Refuge is a 21,600-acre property surrounding a large part of Horicon Marsh in southeastern Wisconsin.
 The marsh has its origins in the Green Bay lobe of the northern glaciers during the Wisconsin Glaciation.
 During its years of advance, the glacier had scraped the surface and created a series of knolls along the way called "drumlins."
 These drumlins were high points in the landscape and the area around Horicon Marsh has the highest concentration of drumlins in the world.
 Some of those drumlins are now islands scattered across the marsh area.

 When the glaciers retreated, a moraine was created.
 That moraine held back the meltwaters and caused the formation of Glacial Lake Horicon.
 Eventually, the Rock River eroded a low spot in the top of the moraine into a free-flowing channel and most of the lake drained away.
 Over the years layers of clay, silt and peat built up in the former lake basin to form the extensive marshy area we see now.